 - Heartburn and Reflux

-- Anemia (due to iron and vitamin B12 deficiency)
+- Anemia (due to iron or vitamin B12 deficiency)

 - Weight loss (due to malabsorption)